Taha312-ops/GlobalMarkets/README.md

 # 🌐 Global Markets Terminal

-A real-time financial intelligence web app with an interactive rotating world map.
+A financialve  nancialal intelligence web app with an interactive rotating world map.
 Explore stock markets and financial news from 20 major countries around the world.

 ---